The London Green Directory!

 — removing weeds that do occur by hand

-- fertilizing with an organic fertilizer once in the fall
+— fertilizing your garden with an organic fertilizer once in the fall

-- use an electric or manual push lawn mower – a 2001 study showed that using your gas powered mower for 1 hour is the equivalent in air pollution as driving 160 kms; also fuel and oil spillage from the mower ends up in the soil and water
+— using an electric or manual push lawn mower – studies show using your gas powered mower for 1 hour is the equivalent of producing the same air pollution as driving 160-320 kms; also fuel and oil spillage from mower may end up in the soil and water

 Chemical-free Garden Care

 An alternative to maintaining your lawn is to plant a perennial garden.
-A well-maintained garden will rarely require chemical intervention.
-An organic (chemical-free) approach is especially beneficial in vegetable or fruit gardens, where pesticides can poison our food crops.
-Always evaluate the following aspects of cultivation before turning to chemical pesticides:
+A well-maintained garden with an organic (chemical-free) approach is especially beneficial in vegetable or fruit gardens.
+Always evaluate the following aspects of cultivation to help grow a healthy garden:

 — using disease-resistant plant varieties